tibor9/webpage/content/home/welcome.md

 We bring together intergroup contact researchers from countries around the world to discuss their latest work, exchange ideas and strike up collaborations.
-See below to discover who is involved, and contact us if you are interested in joining.
+See below to discover who is involved, [join us](get_involved) if you are a contact researcher, or [sign up to our newsletter](https://contactresearch.substack.com/) to stay informed about our activities.